Skip to main content

 Jonathan Borduas

-Focused on dev-preview reliability and agent configuration.
-The in-app browser Daintree spawns alongside a dev server is how agents see what they're actually building.
-It's the bridge between "code compiles" and "code works."
+Works on dev preview, the in-app browser Daintree runs alongside a dev server so agents can see what they're actually building.
+It's the bridge between "code compiles" and "code works," and most of the sharp edges in it only turn up when real apps run through it.

 Y. Chamare